hageyahhoo/Agile2020/Agile2020.md

 ### ACTIONS
-⭐️チームに入るという選択をした
-- Therefore, we needed to understand each team's contexts to solve obstacles quickly.
-- we need to join teams
-- commit to the team & solutions more

-For achieving our mission, we started working with product development teams deeply to improve their processes.
-In other words, we started working, learning, and solving essential problems with them.
+Our choice was to join each team and work together for understanding each team's contexts, finding proper solutions, and committing the teams and solutions more.
 <br />

 #### 1. REFINED THE FAILURE DETECTION SYSTEM WITH KARATE
 ⭐️チームのコンテキストに合うものを選択
+For Channel Gateway's failure detection system, we utilized Product Discovery again;
-For Channel Gateway, we started direct conversations with the product development team members to discover their real needs and concerns at first.
-In other words, we did "Product Discovery" approach again.
-We talked daily via video conference system.
-We discussed with the Product Manager if he came to our office.
+we started direct conversations with team members to hear and verbalize their real concerns and needs at first "Product Discovery" approach again

 ⭐️SET team and the product development team have been working at different offices.
 Our communications weren't sufficient to proceed improvements.
+- We talked daily via video conference system.
+- We discussed with the Product Manager if he came to our office.

 Through these discussions, we found that test scripts written in JUnit were hard for them.
 Therefore, we investigated and proposed lots of testing tools to them.